 Hellenic Ministry of Culture - list of archaeological sites: http://odysseus.culture.gr/index_en.html

 Note: Wikipedia is only occasionally helpful, and most of its useful information is culled from sources on Perseus.
-Google Book search can often provide the full text of difficult to find books or at least give you a snippet to see whether it is worth tracking down the physical book.
+I want you to track down the original sources of that information.
+Google Books search can often provide the full text of difficult to find books or at least give you a snippet to see whether it is worth tracking down the physical book.

 in the library: